privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // NOTE: CA / IG name would be another lookup key besides the keys in this field
     // when the Buyer KV lookup happens fron BuyerFrontEnd.
 It is recommended to a Buyer
     // that CA / IG name is not added to `bidding_signals_keys` so that less redundant
     // data is shipped server side.
-Otherwise client should be check and remove Custom
+    // Client (Android or Browser) should be check and remove IG / CA name from
-    // Audience name from `bidding_signals_keys`.
-    repeated string bidding_signals_keys = 2;
+    // `bidding_signals_keys` so that redudant / duplicate data is not sent over the wire. repeated string bidding_signals_keys = 2;

-    // (Optional) Buyer Key Value shard url.
-    // NOTE: This field should not be set if Buyer KV has sharding capability, i.e. if Buyer
-    // provides one endpoint for Buyer KV, this field should be empty.
-The reason is
-    // BuyerFrontEnd (BFE) reads endpoint urls of dependency (like Buyer KV) at server startup
-    // from configuration irrespective of whether Buyer KV has one url endpoint or one shard url
-    // per CA/IG.
-Therefore if Buyer KV has one endpoint, that should not be passed again from
-    // device, especially sending the same url in every CA / IG over the wire to server side is
-    // expensive.
-If Buyer KV doesn't have sharding capability, then this url may vary per CA,
-    // therefore this field should be set given BFE needs to know which shard instance to send
-    // request to per CA/IG.
-    string bidding_signals_url = 3;
   }

   // The Custom Audiences (a.k.a Interest Groups) corresponding to the buyer. repeated CustomAudience custom_audiences = 1;

+  // First party user_id owned by the Buyer.
+  // This can be an additional bidding signal key for Buyer Key Value lookup.
+  // E.g.- Buyer may use this to lookup user_bidding_signal from Key Value server
+  // for each IG/CA.
+  string buyer_1p_user_id = 2;

   // Buyer may provide additional contextual information that could help in
   // generating bids.
-Not fetched real-time.
+This is derived from contextual response.
   // Represents a JSON object.
-  google.protobuf.Struct buyer_signals = 2;
+  google.protobuf.Struct buyer_signals = 3;

   // Custom buyer inputs for advertising on Android. message CustomBuyerInputsForAndroid {
     // To be updated later if any custom fields are required to support Android.